dart-lang/language/working/augmentations/feature-specification.md

   | redirectingFactoryConstructorSignature ';'
   | constantConstructorSignature (redirection | initializers)? ';'
   | constructorSignature (redirection | initializers)? ';'
+  | primaryConstructorBodySignature ';'
 ```

+*As introduced by the primary constructor feature, introductory extension type
+declarations use the primary constructor syntax, but **must** have precisely
+one parameter.
+That parameter must be declaring and `final`, but it can omit
+the `final` keyword.
+Augmenting extension type declarations cannot write
+primary constructors.*

 As with top-level declarations, we also reuse the abstract member syntax with a
 `static` modifier to allow declaring incomplete static fields, methods, getters,